I appreciate that you took the time to check out my review.

 And that is the work of Mint Builder.

-It checks the entire World’s prices and sells these units using a wholesale price.
+It checks the entire World’s prices and sells these units wholesale.

-The platform is mostly interested in the silver and gold industry.
+The platform is primarily interested in the silver and gold industry.

 Aside from that, it comes with different membership plans and a free membership option that implies that you do not have to participate in this kind of business opportunity.